rwitz3/Rwithik_Das_K/README.md

 ---

 ## 🚀 SUMMARY
-Physics researcher with **M.Sc. in Physics (86%)** specializing in computational quantum chemistry and material science.
-Proven expertise in **DFT/TDDFT simulations**, quantum algorithm development, and full-stack engineering.
-Published first-author paper in Elsevier .
+A Physics researcher with a keen interest in integrating technology and a solid scientific background.
+Trained in Computational techniques and material characterization.
+Self-motivated, dedicated, and adaptable in research practices.
+Being a quick and enthusiastic learner, I am eager to accept challenges even those extending beyond the core physics into interdisciplinary filed.
 ---

 ## 🛠️ TECHNICAL SKILLS